Ask the Pro's: Guided Float Fishing Day Trip near Anchorage

 My wife and are will be in Anchorage from 9/15 to 9/22.
 We would like to find a guided day float fishing trip on one of the rivers in the area.
 Most we have looked at to date are fly fishing trips only.
 Unfortunately, my wife cannot use a fly rod due to serious problems with carpal/tunnel syndrome in her wrist.
 She is experienced with spinning tackle.
 Are there any options available for a guided river float fishing trip in the Anchorage area where spinning tackle is available?

 Congratulations on your upcoming trip to Alaska!
 We do specialize in fly fishing but have some limited spinning tackle and occasionally work with folks in similar situations.
-Our rivers are smaller and like all of Alaska right now are dealing with low water right now but we would be happy to help try and get you out fishing and enjoying the river so please feel free to contact my company Fishhound Expeditions.
+We're located in the town of Willow, Alaska and focus on fishing the Susitna River Tributaries…our rivers are smaller and like all of Alaska right now are dealing with low water right now but we would be happy to help try and get you out fishing and enjoying the river so please feel free to contact my company Fishhound Expeditions.
 Thanks for your time and hope to talk with you soon!

 Thanks!Adam Cuthriell - Part owner of FishHound Expeditions.
 His wife Kathryn Cuthriell and business partner Dave "Reps" Repta make up the rest of the company as well as their dogs Hatch, Rado, and Pike.
 They fish, live, and guide in Alaska year-round.
 When not guiding on the rivers they guide ice fishing on Alaska's numerous lakes.
 Originally from Colorado, he began guiding at the age of 19 while receiving a degree in Outdoor Recreation Leadership.
 Adam is also a current state of Alaska EMT.